User Research and Mobile Product Design to Support Family Reunion Planning on Kinkofa’s Kinnect App

 EXPERIENCE DESIGN

-Equipped with a deeper cultural understanding of Black family reunions, we also created a journey map to explore where the planning support is most needed.
+Equipped with a deeper cultural understanding of Black family reunions, we created a journey map to uncover where support is most needed, revealing Kinnect’s opportunity to blend task focused strengths with the social features that foster connection

 EXPERIENCE DESIGN